top of page

 What is the best treatment for improving body image?

 The National Institute of Health and Care Excellence (NICE, 2017) guidelines recommend Cognitive Behavioural Therapy for the treatment of body dysmorphic disorder (BDD).
-For general low-self esteem and body dissatisfaction the Acceptance and Commitment Therapy (ACT) and the Health at Every Size Approach may also prove beneficial.
+For general low-self esteem and body dissatisfaction Acceptance and Commitment Therapy (ACT) and the Health at Every Size Approach may also prove beneficial.

 Helpful resources